Updated 3rd August 2021

 Sandwich tins – standard size 8inch (20cm).

 Flan/quiche dishes – but only if they are your thing.
-I have a large collection of these, as I have my mums and grandmas ones too.
+I have a well loved, large selection of these, as I have inherited my mum’s and grandma’s collection.

 Stick Blender – marvellous for blending soups and sauces.